Columbia College, Columbia University

 Columbia College is the oldest undergraduate college of Columbia University, a private Ivy League research university in New York City.
-Situated on the university's main campus in Morningside Heights in the borough of Manhattan, it was founded by the Church of England in 1754 as King's College by royal charter of King George II of Great Britain.
-It is Columbia University's traditional undergraduate program, offering BA degrees.
-It is highly selective, with fewer than four percent of applicants being offered admission as of 2022.
-It is the oldest institution of higher learning in the state of New York and the fifth oldest in the United States.
+Established in 1754 as King's College on the grounds of Trinity Church in Manhattan, it is the oldest institution of higher learning in the state of New York and the fifth oldest in the United States.

+Columbia was established as a colonial college by royal charter under George II of Great Britain.
+It was renamed Columbia College in 1784 following the American Revolution, and in 1787 was placed under a private board of trustees headed by alumni Alexander Hamilton and John Jay.

-Columbia College (along with Columbia Engineering) is distinctive for its comprehensive Core Curriculum and is among the most selective colleges in its admissions, with an admission rate as low as 3.73 percent.
+Columbia College is distinctive for its comprehensive Core Curriculum and is among the most selective of American colleges, with an admission rate of 3.85% in 2024.

 History

-Columbia College was founded as King's College, by royal charter of King George II of Great Britain, in the Province of New York in 1754.
-Due in part to the influence of Church of England religious leaders, a site in the Trinity Church yard on Wall Street in New York City was selected.
-However, it remained at this site for less than a decade.
+Columbia College was founded as King's College in 1754 in the Province of New York by royal charter from King George II of Great Britain.
+Owing in part to the influence of the Church of England, a site was chosen for the new college within the churchyard of Trinity Church on Broadway opposite Wall Street in New York City.
+The college remained at this site for less than a decade.

-Samuel Johnson was chosen as the college's first president and was also the college's first (and for a time only) professor.
+The college chose Samuel Johnson to be its first president.
+He was also the college's first (and for a time only) professor.
 During this period, classes and examinations, both oral and written, were conducted entirely in Latin.

 Park Place Campus

-By 1760, Columbia had relocated from the Trinity Church site to one along Park Place, near today's New York City Hall.
+By 1760, Columbia had relocated from the Trinity Church site to one along Park Place, near the city commons and today's New York City Hall.

 In 1767, Samuel Bard established a medical college at the school, now known as the Columbia University College of Physicians and Surgeons, which was the first medical school to grant the Doctor of Medicine (M.D.) degree in America.

-Due to the American Revolutionary War, instruction was suspended from 1776 until 1784, but by the beginning of the war, the college had already educated some of the nation's foremost political leaders.
-Even at this young age, King's College had already educated Alexander Hamilton, who served as military aide to General George Washington, initiated and authored most of The Federalist Papers, and then as the first Secretary of the Treasury; John Jay, author of several of the Federalist Papers and the first Chief Justice of the United States; Robert Livingston, one of the Committee of Five who drafted the Declaration of Independence; and Gouverneur Morris, who authored most of the United States Constitution.
+Due to the American Revolutionary War, instruction was suspended from 1776 until 1784, but by the beginning of the war, the college had already educated some of the nation's foremost political leaders, such as Alexander Hamilton, who served as military aide to General George Washington, initiated and authored most of The Federalist Papers, and served as the first Secretary of the Treasury; John Jay, author of several of the Federalist Papers and the first Chief Justice of the United States; Robert Livingston, one of the Committee of Five who drafted the Declaration of Independence; and Gouverneur Morris, one of the Committee of Detail who finished the last draft of the United States Constitution.